Recursive Rules with Aggregation: A Simple Unified Semantics

-\mysec{Formal semantics} This section extends the definitions of founded semantics and constraint semantics in \cite{LiuSto18Founded-LFCS,LiuSto20Founded-JLC} to handle aggregation and comparison.
-Most of the foundational definitions need to be extended, including the definitions of atom, literal, and positive occurrence of a predicate atom in Section~\ref{sec-lang}, and of complement, ground instance, model, one-step derivability, and unfounded set in this section.
-By carefully extending these foundational definitions, we are able to avoid explicit changes to the definitions of other terms and functions built on them, including the definition of completion and the definition of the least fixed point at the heart of the semantics, embodied mainly in the function $\lfpscc$.
+\mysec{Formal semantics} This section extends the definitions of founded semantics and constraint semantics in~\cite{LiuSto18Founded-LFCS,LiuSto20Founded-JLC} to handle aggregation and comparison.
+We introduce a new relation, namely, derivability of comparisons, and extend most of the foundational definitions, including the definitions of atom, literal, and positive occurrence in Section~\ref{sec-lang}, and of complement, ground instance, truth value of a literal in an interpretation, completion rule, naming negation, unfounded set, and constraint model in this section.
+By carefully extending these foundational definitions, we are able to avoid explicit changes to the definitions of other terms and functions built on them, including the definition of completion function and the definition of the least fixed point at the heart of the semantics, embodied mainly in the function $\lfpscc$.